Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: GSBZ and NHSE beyond 1D

-As a first step to diagonalize the multi-level block Toeplitz matrix, we generalize the method of the transformation matrix previously developed in 1D \cite{yao2018,yang2022}, and map the original NH Hamiltonian to its effective Hermitian counterpart.
-Since it is more convenient to express the matrix algebra in the operator form, let us define a transformation matrix $S$ as a gauge transform on the annihilation operators,
+To remove the nonreciprocity in the original Hamiltonian of \Cref{eq:hl}, we generalize the transformation matrix approach previously developed in one-dimensional NH SSH models \cite{yao2018,yang2022} to higher dimensions.
+Since it is more convenient to express the matrix algebra in the operator form, let us define a transformation matrix $S$ as a nonunitary gauge transform on the operators.
+On each of $A$ and $B_{l=1,\dots,d}$ motifs, the annihilation operators ($\forall l$) are transformed according to